We're Continuing The Conversation

-This fall, the American Anthropological Association is once again offering members the opportunity to take part in “Write to Change the World” workshops organized and facilitated by The Op-Ed Project – a think tank and leadership organization that accelerates the ideas and impact of underrepresented voices.
+Thanks to a generous grant from the Wenner-Gren Foundation, the American Anthropological Association is once again offering members the opportunity to take part in “Write to Change the World” workshops organized and facilitated by The OpEd Project – a think tank and leadership organization that accelerates the ideas and impact of underrepresented voices.
 They are a community of journalists and thought leaders who actively share knowledge, resources, and connections with stunning results.
 The workshops are 100% virtual with participants joining across an enormous range of identities, voices, and ideas.

-- A brief paragraph on why this workshop matters to you and how it will make a difference
+A brief paragraph explaining why this workshop matters to you and how it will help you amplify your work

 Please send all information to Jeff Martin.